 Like WNBF Pro Natural Bodybuilder Jeff Nippard for example:

 These individuals are close to their genetic potential when it comes to muscle growth.
 So, they need only a very small calorie surplus seen over multiple months, even years to build any new muscle tissue.

 I would also recommend this method for individuals that really don’t want to add any fat to their frame, such as actors or professional models that must be in shape year-round for movie roles or photo shoots etc. Or if you simply just want to stay lean as you build your physique.

 You can read more about how to set up your calorie surplus for this kind of bulk here.

 In short, dirty bulking is not a viable strategy for gaining weight and building muscle.
-If you want the best results possible to reach your goal physique you should definitely use either the lean bulk or the clean bulk.
+If you want the best results possible you should use either the lean bulk or the clean bulk.
 The problem with these approaches is that they both require you to be more in control of what you’re eating.

 To do this I recommend that you get your hands on more premium information that will teach you how to set up your diet to ensure that you reach your goal as quickly and effectively as possible.
-And when it comes to bulking I recommend Greg’s Greek God program.
-This is the bulking program that I have used during the last 4 years.
+And when it comes to lean-bulking I recommend Radu’s ShredSmart Program.

-You can read more about why I recommend Greg’s programs in this post.
+You can read more about why I recommend Radu’s program in this post.